All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Walking Is the Perfect Exercise on GLP-1 Medication

 Second, walking burns fat efficiently without accelerating muscle loss.
 Unlike running or high-intensity cardio, walking primarily uses fat as fuel because it keeps you in the aerobic zone.
-When combined with the caloric deficit from GLP-1 medication, this means you are burning fat during your walk while your medication continues suppressing appetite throughout the day.
+When combined with the caloric deficit from GLP-1 medication, this means you're burning fat during your walk while your medication continues suppressing appetite throughout the day.

 Third, walking is manageable even when GLP-1 side effects are at their worst.
 On days when nausea or fatigue make a gym session unthinkable, a gentle walk is still doable.
 This consistency matters.
-The patients who get the best results on GLP-1 medication are the ones who move regularly, even when they do not feel like it.
+The patients who get the best results on GLP-1 medication are the ones who move regularly, even when they don't feel like it.

 Finally, walking improves insulin sensitivity, reduces blood pressure, enhances mood, and supports digestion.
 For patients taking semaglutide or tirzepatide, these benefits complement the medication's mechanisms and improve overall health outcomes.